-What needs to be in place before I start my stocktake
+- What needs to be in place before I start my stocktake

+Before you start your stocktake, it is important to have a plan of action.
+Will you be counting all your stock at once?
+Will you be taking stock from your shelves to fulfil your customers’ requirements while the stocktake is in progress?
+It is also important to know at the onset what you will do with your data!
 If you are using an accounting or ERP system, you want to ensure that the data is available in the correct format and structure.
 Have a chat to our friendly staff at ASP Microcomputers and we’ll be happy to steer you in the right direction, so that your stocktake will be a cinch (and maybe even a little enjoyable!).

-Do I need to barcode all my inventory
+- Do I need to barcode all my inventory

 It’s not necessary that each item in your stock has a barcode!
 You may wish to only label shelf or bin locations with barcodes to identify the stock that is being stored there.
 Once the barcode is scanned, just count the number of individual items and register that count in the scanner.

-How do I print barcode labels
+- How do I print barcode labels

 Barcode labels can be printed in a number of different ways.
 Ranging from a simple barcode font that can be used in Windows programs like Word or Excel and printed on your desktop laser printer, to dedicated barcode printing software which allows for the use of different label formats and templates.
 Other considerations are the size and material of the label.
 If you are printing location labels then it may be worthwhile to engage a specialist as these labelsneed to be long lasting.